 While some foods are essential for vaginal health, others can disrupt the natural flora down there.
 Avoid these foods:

 - Sweets.
 Refined sugars are not vagina-friendly.
 Foods high in refined sugars, such as sweets, can increase your chances of developing yeast infections.
 Only eat natural sources of sugar, such as fruit.

 - Alcohol.
 Like refined sugars, alcohol can encourage yeast to grow in the vagina.
 It can also worsen menstrual cramps, and alcohol has even been linked to an increased risk of breast cancer.

 The right diet = a happy vagina

-To keep your vagina healthy and happy, follow a diet that is rich in vegetables, fruits, probiotics, and lean proteins.
+To keep your vagina healthy and happy, follow a diet rich in vegetables, fruits, probiotics, and lean proteins.
 Cut back on refined sugars, alcohol, and simple carbohydrates.
-Make these changes, and you'll notice fewer urinary tract and yeast infections.
+Make these changes, and you’ll notice fewer urinary tract and yeast infections.